sagemath/trac_to_gh/Issue 6280.md

 # Issue 6280: the R r-2.6.1.p22.spkg spkg is full of OS X crap ._ files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6280

 Original creator: was